Short Ribs with Black Eyed Peas

 This recipe will keep in the refrigerator for 5 to 6 days.
 You can even save it in the freezer for up to a month.

-Ideally, you want to use meat with bone that works best with slow cooking.
+Ideally, you want to use bone-in meat, which works best for slow cooking.
 The bones give most of the flavor to the gravy.
 It gets soaked into the beans and makes this dish so special.
 You can use beef with bones instead of short ribs.
 You can even use pork ribs and lamb chops.

-Not just beans, but all pulses and legumes that need rehydration are better soaked and hydrated before they are cooked.
+Not just beans, but all pulses and legumes that need rehydration are better soaked and hydrated before cooking.
 The soaking helps remove some of the indigestible sugars that cause flatulence.
-This is why back in the old days our moms and grand-moms never looked for quick and easy ways to cook these.
-They'd rather take care of our tummies for us.
+This is why, back in the old days, our moms and grandmothers never looked for quick, easy ways to cook these.
+They’d rather take care of our tummies for us.

 Short Ribs with Black Eyed Peas